mlbridge/mlbridge.github.io/README.md

 [line](https://github.com/mlbridge/mlbridge-middleware/blob/10944a32ffd605691c56b89b5c48990abf792bfe/mlbridge_middleware/src/middleware.py#L232)
 with `your_model_name.hdf5`.
 For example: If your model name is new_model, replace `dns_alert_model.hdf5` with `new_model.hdf5`.
-Once this is complete, rerun the `middleware.py` file and you're good to go.
+Once this is complete, rerun `middleware.py` and you're good to go.

 ## The ML Bridge User Interface